WPChef/protection-against-ddos/readme.txt

 1. Settings page.

 == Changelog ==

+= 1.5.2 =
+* Added access control for autodiscover/autodiscover.xml and wpad.dat.

 = 1.5.1 =
 * Can deny access to xmlrpc, RSS and certain countries now.